wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/unattended.rst

 The final stage of the process for installing a Wazuh indexer multi-node cluster consists in running the security admin script.

 #.
 Run the ``securityadmin`` script on the initial node to load the new certificates information and start the cluster.
-Replace ``<elasticsearch_IP>`` with the Elasticsearch installation IP and run the following command:
+Replace ``<elasticsearch_IP>`` with the Elasticsearch installation IP and run the command.

     .. code-block:: console